ramrajsingh10/tender-automation/docs/pipeline-walkthrough.md

 ## End-to-End Exercise

 1. **Upload tender package**
-   - Start the frontend: `npm run web:dev`.
+   - Start the frontend: `npm run frontend:dev`.
    - Navigate to `/tender`, upload the documents, and wait for the parsing status to change to *Parsed*.